-- arrowroot powder – or cornstarch
+- arrowroot powder – Or use cornstarch instead if that is what you have.

 What kind of noodles should I use?

-Not a problem!
-I found a great number of suitable substitutes in the Asian section at my grocery store.
+Luckily, I found a great number of suitable substitutes in the Asian section at my grocery store.
 You can also use thin pasta if you need to.
 Today I used rice noodles.

-Mix up the sauce
+Step 3: Mix up the vegan lo mein sauce

-Stir-fry the vegetables:
+Step 4: Stir-fry the vegetables

 Health it up!

 If you eat oil-free then you know to sauté in a little veggie broth and leave out the oil.
 Line your non-stick pan with broth, and then watch carefully so that it doesn’t dry out and burn.
 Add more vegetable broth as necessary.

 Step 5: Add the sauce and cooked rice noodles